w3c/wai-people-use-web/_people-use-web/user-stories.md

 {% include_cached excol.html type="end" %}

-Leena, senior staff member who is blind
+Ilya, senior staff member who is blind
 ---------------------------------------

-Leena is blind.
+Ilya is blind.
 She is the chief accountant at an insurance company that uses web-based documents and forms over a corporate intranet and like many other blind computer users, she does not read Braille.

-Leena uses a screen reader and mobile phone to access the web.
+Ilya uses a screen reader and mobile phone to access the web.
 Both her screen reader and her mobile phone accessibility features provide her with information regarding the device’s operating system, applications, and text content in a speech output form.

 When accessing web content, the screen reader indicates aloud the structural information on a webpage such as headings, column and row headers in tables, list items, links, form controls, and more that enable her to better navigate the page, complete and submit forms, and access information in an effective manner.
 She is able to listen to and understand speech output at a very high speed.
-Leena encounters problems when websites are not properly coded and do not include alt text descriptions on images.
+Ilya encounters problems when websites are not properly coded and do not include alt text descriptions on images.
 These sites are unnavigable and require large amounts of time to read text from the top of the page to the bottom without navigation cues.
 Occasionally she finds herself trapped in areas on a webpage unable to move to another area and must abandon the page altogether.

-As a senior member of her organization, Leena provides training to employees in online environments through the use of video conferencing applications, document and slide sharing applications as well as chat rooms.
-Leena and her staff evaluated a number of training tools before finding an effective application with accessibility features that meet the needs of a diverse staff with diverse abilities.
+As a senior member of her organization, Ilya provides training to employees in online environments through the use of video conferencing applications, document and slide sharing applications as well as chat rooms.
+Ilya and her staff evaluated a number of training tools before finding an effective application with accessibility features that meet the needs of a diverse staff with diverse abilities.

-For more information on implementing techniques that remove barriers for Leena, see the following resources:
+For more information on implementing techniques that remove barriers for Ilya, see the following resources:

-{% include_cached excol.html type="start" id="leena-sections" %}
+{% include_cached excol.html type="start" id="ilya-sections" %}

-### Sections related to Leena
+### Sections related to Ilya

 {% include_cached excol.html type="middle" %}